733104 Organisational behaviour

 - Languages of instruction

-The course is designed following team-based learning.
-Students will be assigned to a group for the duration of the course.
-Course material will be mainly aquired through independent reading of the text book.
-During classes case studies will be examined and role plays worked on within the group.
+The course is designed as ‘team-based learning’.
+Students will be assigned to a team for the duration of the course.
+Course material will be mainly acquired through independent reading of the text book.
+During classes, the focus will be on case studies and role plays.
+Through its focus on work within the teams, it gives you an opportunity to better understand your own as well as other’s behaviour.

 The course is offered in time-compressed mode, i.e. there will be 5 classes with 5 hours each.
-You can choose between the course offered on Tuesday morning, or the one offered on Saturday morning (we will meet in HS 01, we wll use the SR01 later, for team work).
-Note that attendance in the first class is compulsory.
-For further information please download the Syllabus below.
+You can choose between the course offered on Tuesday (in-class, thus focusing on face-to-face interactions), or the one offered on Saturday morning (online, thus focusing on virtual team work and digital competencies).
+For further information please download the Syllabus below (note that attendance in the first class is compulsory).

 - Previous knowledge expected

-Some knowledge about general processes in organisations is desirable (e.g. based on your work experience).
+Some knowledge about general processes in organisations is desirable (e.g. based on your work experience, including summer jobs).

 - Objective (expected results of study and acquired competences)